James (2022 film): Plot

 Past: 10 months ago, Santhosh, an Indian Army Major in Kashmir, arrives at Pondicherry with Rakesh for his IAS officer friend Ekanth's wedding, and they meet Santhosh's friends Jagan, Amar and Madan, who are working in various government departments.
 At the wedding, Jagan reveals to Santhosh that when he took charge as NCB officer, he had arrested John, Robin and Peter for smuggling, led by Golden Horse.
 Under Vijay, Pratap and Joseph's advice, John, Peter and Robin barge in and kill everyone present at the wedding.
 Santhosh, who survives due to Rakesh's help, leaves for Miami as James.

 Santhosh drags Robin from his birthday party and kills him.
-Later, Santhosg tracks Peter at his Miami island, where he decapitates him and lures John into his drug lab and brutally finishes him.
+Later, Santhosh tracks Peter at his Miami island, where he decapitates him and lures John into his drug lab and brutally finishes him.
 Santhosh returns to India and is detained by his higher officer, but Santhosh seeks his higher official's approval to destroy the syndicates, to which they agree and their secret mission – MISSION NORC is launched where he arrives at Bangalore and starts planning to bring down the syndicate with the help of his squad officers by opening J-Wings agency.

 Present: Vijay escapes from the agency with Joseph and Pratap's help.
 Santhosh, with Nisha's help, lures Joseph, Vijay, Pratap and their gang into Sangihe Islands, where the squad officers arrest the syndicate members.
 The film ends with Santhosh saluting the Indian flag with the satisfaction of having accomplished his friends's mission.